Featured in The Astrophotographer's Guidebook.

 23 lights - 18 Darks - 111 Bias

 Galaxies in the M96 Group are too faint and impossible to see with the naked eye.
-They are also extremely difficult to spot with binoculars and you would need very large ones.
+They are also extremely difficult to spot with binoculars.
+If you tried, you would need very large ones.

 M95 is one of the faintest Messier objects in the entire catalog, so the best way to look at this target is through a telescope.
 Most telescopes will only show the core with faint gas around it, but large instruments under perfectly dark skies will reveal more detail in the spiral arms.